danielharrell/open-eyes-lect-2017-18/Open.md

 that which represents, and this is himself.[^WWR]

 To press this line of thought, we could say that what we experience as outside us, can only be experienced at all so far as it lies inside us, in a relation to us that is given rather than gained.
 This may seem to replace a puzzle about being open with a puzzle about being closed.
-For if the world does lie inside us, insofar as we experience it at all, then why do we experience it as outside us?
+For if the world does lie inside us, then why do we experience it as outside us?

 But here we could borrow an argument from Kant, to